Why Voice Input

 I went with typeflux for three reasons.

-Chinese recognition. freeflow’s Groq Whisper at 4.1% WER is fine in quiet conditions. typeflux can use Alibaba Cloud Paraformer or Doubao Realtime ASR, native Chinese engines that consistently outperform Whisper on Mandarin.[8]
-Or SenseVoice Small locally, no network required.
+Chinese recognition: freeflow’s Groq Whisper at 4.1% WER is fine in quiet conditions. typeflux can use Paraformer-realtime-v2 (Alibaba Cloud), a non-autoregressive engine optimized for Mandarin, or Doubao Realtime ASR, another Chinese-native engine; the Paraformer family’s Chinese benchmarks beat Whisper.[8]
+You can also run SenseVoice Small locally, no network required.
 More options are better.

-Persona system. typeflux ships with two built-in personas: “Typeflux” and “English Translator.”
-Default is Typeflux, say whatever language and it transcribes verbatim.
+Persona system: typeflux ships with two built-in personas: “Typeflux” and “English Translator.”
+Default is Typeflux: it transcribes verbatim whatever language you speak.
 Switch to English Translator from the menu bar, and regardless of what language you speak, the output is in English at the cursor position.
 No copy-paste needed.

-Fallback paths. typeflux STT Router has a fallback chain: if the primary STT fails, it degrades to Apple Speech (the system-level recognizer).[9]
-On Intel Mac where local model latency is unpredictable, this prevents deadlocks.
+Fallback paths: typeflux STT Router has a fallback chain: if the primary STT fails, it degrades to Apple Speech (the system-level recognizer).[9]
+On Intel Mac, where local model latency is unpredictable, this prevents hangs.

 Installing typeflux

-The latest release offers two download options: the full bundle (about 190MB, includes SenseVoice model files) and the app-only version (about 12MB, models download on first launch).
+The latest release offers two download options: the full bundle (about 190MB, including SenseVoice model files) and the app-only version (about 12MB, with models downloaded on first launch).

 I installed the app-only version.
 Drag to /Applications.
 Local models are not automatic though.
 Go to Settings, Model, and click “Prepare Local Model.”
 It downloads in a few minutes.
 Model files land in ~/Library/Application Support/Typeflux/.
 Total disk usage is about 377MB (45MB app plus 332MB models and data).